joangro/cloud-endpoints/base/README.md

 *Pasted from the root README.md*

-**base**: The base code for the three API implementations.
+The base code for the three API implementations.
 It includes the following:

 * [openapi-flask-application](/base/openapi-flask-application): The base API code for OpenAPI implementations.
 Based in [Flask](http://flask.pocoo.org/) and  [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/).